How to Pray for Work in Sensitive Areas of the World

 Pray for the Bibleless

 Choose a language and pray faithfully until the people group gets the Bible in their language.
-You'll get information about your people group and a weekly email to help you pray.
+You'll get information about your people group and periodic emails to help you pray.